OpenCilk/www.opencilk.org/src/doc/users-guide/install.md

 The OpenCilk C (or C++) compiler can be invoked via `bin/clang` (or `bin/clang++`) from within the installation directory.
-Alternatively, you can configure your system so that `clang` and `clang++` point to the OpenCilk C and C++ compilers, as shown in the example below.
+Optionally, you can configure your system so that `clang` and `clang++` point to the OpenCilk C and C++ compilers (e.g., by setting your `PATH` environment variable or installing system-wide symbolic links).

+{% alert "primary" %}
 ### Example

-{% alert "primary" %}

-The following example shows the process on Ubuntu 20.04 to install OpenCilk into `/opt/opencilk/` without adding a version-specific subdirectory.
+The following example shows the process on Ubuntu 20.04 to install OpenCilk into `/opt/opencilk` without adding a version-specific subdirectory.
 The installation and setup process is analogous for macOS and other Linux systems.